CoboAr/Battle-of-Zeppelins/README.md

 <ul>
   <li>The body of all Zeppelins is texture mapped.</li>
   <li>Zeppelins are created by using glu, glut shape primitives but also with writeOBJ() and readOBJ() functions which export the current surface of revolution mesh into a 3D text file called “mesh.obj”</li>
   <li>FPV (first person view) camera for the player zeppelin you are controlling.
-Whenever the "f" key is pressed, the camera view will switch between switch between the FPV camera and the normal world camera view.</li>
+Whenever the "f" key is pressed, the camera view will switch between the FPV camera and the normal world camera view.</li>
   <li>Capability of firing missiles from the zeppelins.
 Player zeppelin fires missiles each time the "h" key is pressed.
 Enemy zeppelins, fire missiles automatically whenever they are close to the player Zeppelin.</li>
   <li>Collision handling logic.
 When the missile hits either the player zeppelin or the enemy zeppelin, they should get destroyed and reappear on a new random position.</li>
   <li>Special effects when zeppelins are hit by a missile and get destroyed.</li>